 CLINTON EUGENE GRAVELY, AIA (1935-)

-1967 - The Norman Curtis Residence, 3109 Watauga Drive, Greensboro.
+1967 - The Norman Curtis Residence, 3109 Watauga Drive, Greensboro NC.
 The Greensboro newspaper did an article on it.
 Has been remodeled several times.
 As of 2012 owned by Gerda Q. Curtis.

-1977 - His own house at 601 Callan Drive, Greensboro.
+1977 - The Clinton Gravely House, 601 Callan Drive, Greensboro NC.
 Started 1974.
 7000 square feet on 11 acres.
 Features a separate two-story clubhouse and stable with lodging space for family gatherings.
 His sister Tymesia Johnson, shown above, was the project architect.